A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Numerical illustrations

 \subsection{Analysis of synthetic data}

-Assuming synthetic data, we consider the problem of making inference on some quantities of interest with our BNP approach.
+We consider the problem of making inference on some quantities of interest with our BNP approach, in the context of synthetic data.
 In particular, we study the performance on an additional sample of size $m$ of the posterior mean predictors for the total number of species $K_{n+m}$, the frequency of the oldest cluster $W_{1,n+m}$, and the frequency $W_{1,n+m}$ conditionally on the knowledge that either the event $A_1$ or $B_1$ happened ($W_{1,n+m}\vert A_1$ and $W_{1,n+m}\vert B_1$).
-For notational simplicity we will remove the dependence on $n+m$.
-We compare the performance of the ordered PYP model, with prior's parameters estimated with the methods described in Section~\ref{sec:prior_estimation}.
+For notational simplicity, we will remove the dependence on $n+m$ in the notation.
+All of the estimators for these quantities have closed-form espressions, thanks to the results in Section Section~\ref{sec3}.
+In particular, we estimate $K_{n+m}$ using the posterior mean of the number of unseen species $K_{m}^{(n)}$ (see Section S1.3 of the Supplementary Materials), while $W_{1,n+m}$ is estimated using \eqref{eq:posteriorE}, and $W_{1,n+m}\vert A_1$ and $W_{1,n+m}\vert B_1$ using respectively combining formulas (S14) with (S20), and (S19) with (S21) from the Supplementary Materials.
+We compare the predictive performance of the ordered PYP model, under a full Bayes approach, and when the prior's parameters are estimated with the empirical Bayes methods described in Section~\ref{sec:prior_estimation}.
 We generate the synthetic data under different scenarios.
 We first consider a framework where the model is correctly specified, i.e. the data is generated from the ordered PYP prior.
 We then focus on a framework where the model is misspecified, as the data is generated from different distributions.
-We evaluate the performance of our estimators derived from the ordered PYP model, comparing the behavior when the prior's parameters are estimated with the methods described in Section~\ref{sec:prior_estimation}.
-In Section~\ref{app:additional} of the Supplementary Material we report numeric results related to the evaluation described in the following sections.